Last Updated on December 15, 2023

 However there is a solution and here it is…..

-How to VPN to BBC from US
+How to use a VPN to Access BBC from US

 For those who don’t want to be blocked, filtered or controlled online there is a simple tool you can use.
 It’s called a VPN and it allows any ordinary user to both encrypt their internet connection and hide their true physical location.
 When connected to a VPN server, the websites you visit see the location of the server not where you actually are.
 Therefore a UK VPN will give you a UK address, a US VPN will give you an American identity and so on.